ejans/sparql_querying/README.md

 ![][ontology_schema]

-The purpose of this block is to query an ontology (local or on the internet) and to feed the gathered data to a _translator_.
+The purpose of this block is to query an ontology (local or on the internet) and to feed the gathered data to a _filter_.
-This translator block is able to get specific configuration parameters from the gathered data.
+This filter block is able to get specific configuration parameters from the gathered data.

 Use case
 --------